mj221/mj221/README.md

   <summary>Some interesting facts about me!
 (Click)</summary>
   <br>

-  - In the mean time, I do Cryptocurrency and Forex trading and am always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.
+  - In the mean time, I do Cryptocurrency and Forex trading.

+  - I am always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.
+Regularly looking into hot trends and narrative plays backed with rigorous research into teams, tokenomics and whitepaper.
+Looking for major distruptors in the blockchain industry.

-  - Interested in NFTs and Metaverses.
+  - Fascinated by long-term potential of NFTs and Metaverses.

   - Currently reading Manga and Detective and Mystery Novels.